 Directors' conflicts of interest

 In accordance with the Company's Articles of Association, the Board has a formal system in place for directors to declare situational conflicts to be considered for authorisation by those directors who have no interest in the matter being considered.
 In deciding whether to authorise a situational conflict, the non-conflicted directors consider the situation in conjunction with their general duties under the Companies Act 2006.
-They may impose limits or conditions when giving an authorisation, or subsequently if they think appropriate.
+They may impose limits or conditions when giving an authorisation or subsequently if considered appropriate.
 Any situational conflicts considered by the Board, and any authorisations given, are recorded in the Board minutes and in a register of conflicts which is reviewed annually by the Board.

 The senior independent non-executive director appraises the performance of the Chairman through discussions with all the directors individually and, together with the Chairman, appraises the performance of the Chief Executive.
 The performance of the executive directors is monitored throughout the year by the Chief Executive and the Chairman.
 The Chairman also monitors the performance of the non-executive directors.

 An externally facilitated review was carried out in 2013 by PricewaterhouseCoopers; this concluded that there were no significant weaknesses or risks that required attention.
 The Board intends to conduct an externally facilitated review every three years in line with the UK Corporate Governance Code.